 Table A2-2.
-Template for advisory message for tropical cyclones
+Template for advisory message for tropical cyclones subsequent line.

-- C = inclusion conditional, included whenever applicable; - O = inclusion optional; - = = a double line indicates that the text following it should be placed on the subsequent line.
+O = inclusion optional;

+= = a double line indicates that the text following it should be placed on the

 Note 1.- The ranges and resolutions for the numerical elements included in advisory messages for tropical cyclones are shown in Appendix 6, Table A6-4.